Gypsies and Travellers

 When it comes to private Gypsy sites, we will give full and fair consideration to proposals, and will apply planning policy and enforce planning controls fairly and firmly.
 We’ll safeguard and defend the local environment, local facilities and services from issues flowing from unlawful and unplanned Gypsy and Traveller encampments and developments.

-Somerset Gypsy and Traveller Forum
+Somerset Practitioner Forum for Gypsy and Travellers

 To discuss issues relating to Gypsy and Travellers in other district council areas in Somerset, contact:

 Locally, 'Support Services for Education' are able to provide face-to-face cultural competency training to local organisations including schools.
 To discuss this, contact the team directly at firstname.lastname@example.org or 0300 123 2224.